yongsungm/yongsungm.github.io/essays/what-makes-a-good-website.md

   </p>
   <h2>Modernization</h2>
   <p>
-	At the time of writing this essay, it seems that just about any small business, charity, or personal project will have a clean, adaptive, responsive, and modern-looking website.
+	At the time of writing this essay, it seems that just about any small business, charity, or personal project has a clean, adaptive, responsive, and modern-looking website.
 The barrier-to-entry for solid web design has seemed to have gone down, but it seems to have been at the cost of creative web design.
 I recently revisited the website of Gorillaz, who were one of my earliest favorite bands, and as I expected, it is no longer the flash wonderland I remember it to be.
 Now it’s essentially a cookie-cutter